Lee Miller: Legacy

 In 1985, Penrose published the first biography of Miller, entitled The Lives of Lee Miller.
 Since then, a number of books, mostly accompanying exhibitions of her photographs, have been written by art historians and writers such as Jane Livingstone, Richard Calvocoressi, and Haworth-Booth.
 Penrose and David Scherman collaborated on the book Lee Miller's War: Photographer and Correspondent With the Allies in Europe 1944–45, in 1992.
 Interviews with Penrose form the core of the 1995 documentary Lee Miller: Through the Mirror, made with Scherman and writer-director Sylvain Roumette.
-The audiobook Surrealism Reviewed was published in 2002, and a 1946 radio interview with Miller can be heard on it.
+The audiobook Surrealism Reviewed was published in 2002, and a 1946 radio interview with Miller can be heard on it.Missing ref.

 A blue plaque was attached to Miller's and Penrose's residence at 21 Downshire Hill, Hampstead, London.

 In 2005, Miller's life story was turned into a musical, Six Pictures of Lee Miller, with music and lyrics by British composer Jason Carr.
 It premiered at the Chichester Festival Theatre, West Sussex.
 Also in 2005, Carolyn Burke's substantial biography, Lee Miller, A Life, was published.

 In 2007, Traces of Lee Miller: Echoes from St. Malo, an interactive CD and DVD about Miller's war photography in St. Malo, was released with the support of Hand Productions and Sussex University.

-In 2015, an exhibition of Miller's photographs at the Scottish National Portrait Gallery, Lee Miller and Picasso, focussed "on the relationship between Lee Miller, Roland Penrose and Pablo Picasso".
-In the same year, a work of historical fiction, The Woman in the Photograph, by Dana Gynther, was published.
-It builds its story around Miller's affair with Man Ray in Paris circa 1930.
+In 2015, an exhibition of Miller's photographs at the Scottish National Portrait Gallery, Lee Miller and Picasso, focused "on the relationship between Lee Miller, Roland Penrose and Pablo Picasso".

-In 2019, a work of historical fiction, The Age of Light, by Whitney Scharer, was published.
-It tells the story of Miller's life, work, and relationship with Man Ray.

-Penrose's 1985 biography will be the basis for a film by Ellen Kuras, Lee, to be released in 2023, featuring Kate Winslet as Lee Miller.
+Two works of historical fiction, that build their stories around Miller's life, work, and relationship with Man Ray in Paris circa 1930, were a book written by Dana Gynther titled The Woman in the Photograph, published in 2015, and The Age of Light, by Whitney Scharer, released in 2019.

+Penrose's 1985 biography of Miller was the basis for the 2023 film by Ellen Kuras, Lee, with Kate Winslet starring as Miller.
+Most of the film shows Miller during World War II, depicting the occasions for some of her most well known pictures from the Blitz, the liberation of Paris, and the Dachau and Buchenwald concentration camps, and including a glimpse into the relationships with main characters in her life, such as her colleague photojournalist David Scherman, British Vogue editor Audrey Withers, and her husband Roland Penrose.

+The 2024 film Civil War refers to Miller through the character of Lee Smith; Smith is presented by the film's fiction as being a famed war photographer in much the same way as Miller and has the same first name as her.